paulintrognon/paulintrognon.fr/src/blog/content/typescript-prettier-eslint-next-js.md

 Next.js will detect that we are now using TypeScript and will automatically create for us a **tsconfig.json** and a **next-env.d.ts** file.

 If you are confortable with TypeScript (or if you want the real TypeScript experience, which I highly recommend), change the `strict` field in the `tsconfig.json` file from **false** to **true**.
-This will prevent you from not specifing types, and from using `any`.
+This will prevent you from not specifying types, and from using `any`.
 [More info here.](https://www.typescriptlang.org/docs/handbook/2/basic-types.html#strictness)

 ```json
 // tsconfig.json => Change "strict" to true